Local Development with the Dispatch CLI

 dispatch login

-Your credentials are never stored.
-Only the session tokens are saved to ~/.dispatch/config.json (file permissions 0600).
+Only session tokens are saved to ~/.dispatch/config.yaml (file permissions 0600).
+Passwords and OAuth secrets are never stored.

 Start Listening